phan/phan/README.md

   Analyze signatures for methods that are overrides to ensure compatibility with what they're overriding.

+ --use-fallback-parser
+  If a file to be analyzed is syntactically invalid (i.e. "php --syntax-check path/to/file" would emit a syntax error), then retry, using a different, slower error tolerant parser to parse it.
+  (And phan will then analyze what could be parsed).
+  This flag is experimental and may result in unexpected exceptions or errors.
+  This flag does not affect excluded files and directories.

  -s, --daemonize-socket </path/to/file.sock>
   Unix socket for Phan to listen for requests on, in daemon mode.

- --daemonize-tcp-port <1024-65535>
+ --daemonize-tcp-port <default|1024-65535>
-  TCP port for Phan to listen for JSON requests on, in daemon mode. (e.g. 4846)
+  TCP port for Phan to listen for JSON requests on, in daemon mode.
+  (e.g. 'default', which is an alias for port 4846.)

  -v, --version
   Print phan's version number